Palsana, Rajasthan: Administration

 Palsana city is governed by Municipal Corporation which comes under Sikar Rural Agglomeration.

 Transport

 Rail

 Palsana comes under the territory of Northern Western Railway, and is served by Palsana railway station.
 As of now Palsana city is well connected through broad gauge railway line section to, Jaipur, Loharu, Rewari, Churu, Jhunjhunu.

 Road

 Palsana is well connected by roads from all the major cities of Rajasthan.
-One National highway NH-52 passes through center of city.
+One national highway NH-52 passes through center of city.
 NH-52 connects Sikar to Jaipur, Kaithal and Bikaner.
-The western freight corridor will also pass from sikar. which the main project of central government.
-Kotputali Kuchaman Megahighway is also passing through Palsana.
+The western freight corridor will also connect with Sikar.
+Kotputali Kuchaman Megahighway also passes through Palsana.

 Air

 The nearest airport to Palsana town is Jaipur International Airport, which operate daily flights to Delhi, Mumbai, Hyderabad, Bangalore, Pune, Indore, Ahmedabad, Chennai, Guwahati, Kolkata, Udaipur, Dubai, Sharjah, Muscat.
 A new airport is proposed at Shahpura (a town in Jaipur district) that is very near to Sikar.
 Beside that, a small Air strip at Tarpura village is also available for Small Private Planes Landing (against payment).